xaverdh/texbuilder/README.md

 # texbuilder
 ## What it is

-This program allows you to view your document in your pdf reader while editing it in your favorite editor.
-When you save your document it will recompile it, overwrite the output pdf file and send a signal to your pdf reader to reload the file.
+This program allows you to view your latex document in your pdf reader while editing it in your favorite editor.
+When you save your document, it will recompile it, overwrite the output pdf file and send a signal to your pdf reader to reload the file.
 This effectively allows for a "continous preview"-like experience.

 ## Prerequisites and Dependencies
-  * linux (we use inotify extensively)
+  * linux (we use inotify)
-  * A recent cabal / ghc
+  * a recent cabal / ghc
   * (currently only works with) mupdf
   * working latex with either lualatex or pdflatex